2014 United States Senate election in Michigan

 The 2014 United States Senate election in Michigan was held on November 4, 2014, to elect a member of the United States Senate to represent the State of Michigan, concurrently with the election of the governor of Michigan, as well as other elections to the United States Senate in other states and elections to the United States House of Representatives and various state and local elections.

 Incumbent Democratic Senator Carl Levin decided to retire instead of running for re-election to a seventh term.
 Primary contests took place on August 5, 2014, with U.S. Representative Gary Peters and former Michigan Secretary of State Terri Lynn Land unopposed on the Democratic and Republican primary ballots, respectively.
 Peters defeated Land in the general election, becoming the only freshman Democratic senator in the 114th Congress.

 This was the first open seat election in Michigan since 1994 and the first on this seat since 1918.
+This was the first election since 1990 that the winner was of a different party than the concurrent gubernatorial election.